5 Tips for Maintaining Your Antique Furniture

 4. Ward Off Insects and Pests

 Bugs and small animals represent some of the most damaging hazards to antique furniture.
-The materials used in antiques tends to be organic in nature, which in turn means that they are vulnerable to the unique damage these these pests can cause.
+The materials used in antiques tend to be organic in nature, which in turn means that they are vulnerable to the unique damage these pests can cause.

 Cockroaches, for example, will feed on the buildup of body oils, food, grease and dirt that can accumulate on antique furniture.
 Their excrement will stain porous wood, which in turn can become unsightly while adding unnecessary wear.